slideflow/slideflow/README.md

 ## Evaluation, heatmaps, mosaic maps, and more

-Slideflow includes a host of additional tools, including model [evaluation](https://slideflow.dev/evaluation.html) and [prediction](https://slideflow.dev/project.html#slideflow.Project.predict), [heatmaps](https://slideflow.dev/project.html#slideflow.Project.generate_heatmaps), [mosaic maps](https://slideflow.dev/project.html#slideflow.Project.generate_mosaic), analysis of [layer activations](https://slideflow.dev/layer_activations.html), and more.
+Slideflow includes a host of additional tools, including model [evaluation and prediction](https://slideflow.dev/evaluation), [heatmaps](https://slideflow.dev/evaluation#heatmaps), analysis of [layer activations](https://slideflow.dev/posthoc), [mosaic maps](https://slideflow.dev/posthoc#mosaic-maps), and more.
 See our [full documentation](https://slideflow.dev) for more details and tutorials.

 ## License
 This code is made available under the GPLv3 License and is available for non-commercial academic purposes.